slowernews/wisdom-tldr/README.md

 ===
+###On balance

+The dose makes the poison.
+Things in excess become their opposite.<br>
+The hardest skill is knowing when to stop.

+> *'Do not go past the mark you aimed for; in victory, learn when to stop.' -- Robert Greene (47th law of power)*

+> *'The hardest skill is knowing what could be simplified, and what's good enough.'*

+> *'Everything should be made as simple as possible, but not simpler.'*

+> *'Don't take a half step where a full step is required.'*

+> *'If half of the room laughs and half doesn't is a success.'*

+> *'«Dictator's dilemma»:  When the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
+But when his excellency and Great Father of his People, Turkmenistan President gets 97% of the vote we say that is BS.*

+PRACTICAL ADVICE: How to balance the unbalanced?
+Overcompensate.

+> *'Overcompensate to make it balanced.' -- Derek Sivers*

+> *'Some people get passion from something they struggled with.'*

+===
 	  __
 	 /  |                               /    /                /      /         /
 	(   | ___       ___  ___  ___  ___ (___    ___  ___         _ _ (___  ___ (  ___  ___  ___  ___  ___